About the MN Public Health Data Access portal - MN Data Access

 - Healthy home information, like carbon monoxide or second-hand smoke.

-The data access portal is updated and maintained by the Minnesota Environmental Public Health Tracking Program at the Minnesota Department of Health through a cooperative agreement with the Centers for Disease Control and Prevention’s (CDC) National Environmental Public Health Tracking Network.
+The data access portal is updated and maintained by the Minnesota Environmental Public Health Tracking Program at the Minnesota Department of Health.

-Data for this site is collected through collaboration with multiple MDH programs, and in partnership with the state agencies, including the Minnesota Pollution Control Agency.
+Data for this site is collected through collaboration with multiple MDH programs, and in partnership with the state agencies, including the Minnesota Pollution Control Agency and Minnesota Department of Agriculture.

 Plans include updates to county and sub-county data, adding new years of data (where data are available) and additional interactive maps.
 New topic areas and measures are explored and added each year.